 About the event

-In this talk, Professor Russell will show that it is useful to imbue systems with explicit uncertainty concerning the true objectives of the humans they are designed to help.
+In this talk, he will show that it is useful to imbue systems with explicit uncertainty concerning the true objectives of the humans they are designed to help.
 This uncertainty causes machine and human behaviour to be inextricably (and game-theoretically) linked, while opening up many new avenues for research.
 The ideas in this talk are described in more detail in his new book, "Human Compatible: AI and the Problem of Control" (Viking/Penguin, 2019).